optimas-org/optimas/doc/source/user_guide/advanced_usage/log_to_wandb.rst

 By default, the ``WandBLogger`` will log the varying parameters, objectives and analyzed parameters of the ``Exploration``.
-If you want to include your own custom logs, you can provide a `user_function` that generates them.
+If you want to include your own custom logs, you can provide a `custom_logs` function that generates them.
 This function will be called every time a trial evaluation finishes.

-The `user_function` should take two arguments, which correspond to the most recently evaluated `Trial` and the currently active `Generator`.
+The `custom_logs` function should take two arguments, which correspond to the most recently evaluated `Trial` and the currently active `Generator`.
 You do not need to use them, but they are there for convenience.
 The function must then
 return a dictionary with the appropriate shape to be given to `wandb.log`.

-Here's an example of how to define a `user_function` for custom logs:
+Here's an example of how to define a `custom_logs` function:

 .. code-block:: python